 I’m not trying to be superficial, but it is important that you like the way your violin looks.
 There are many shades of varnish your violin could be in, some skew to being more reddish, some brown, dark brown or even orange.
 The varnish colour does not affect the sound at all but if you are a first timer on this instrument you may want to choose something pleasing to your eyes. (since it will be sometime before you will be able to play something pleasing to your ears 😊)

-On violins for a more advanced student, there are also natural wood lines (like a tiger back) some are closer together and thinner and some are broader and further apart.
+On violins for a more advanced student from BV3 series onwards or our BV1 special edition, there are also natural wood lines (like a tiger back) some are closer together and thinner and some are broader and further apart.
 This is a matter of taste and completely subjective to each individual.

 Important factors while checking the appearance besides the shade of wood you would like your violin to be, would be to check for cracks.
-If there are minor and superficial chips and flaws it may be acceptable, while major cracks may be expensive to repair.
+If there are minor and superficial chips and varnish flaws it may be acceptable as we are working with natural wood, and a used instrument would have naturally have some evidence of being played.
+While major cracks may be expensive to repair.

 Fingerboard and f Holes (sound holes)